MrHarrison-Reyes/PortfolioProjects/README.md

 I used SQL to clean housing data by standardzing the dataset, seperating addresses into individual columns, remove duplicates, anddelete unused columns.

 Files: Data Cleaning Queries.sql, Nashville Housing for Data Cleaning.csv

+## Finance Report
+This is my first project using Python for data analysis.
+This project focuses on exploratory data analysis of stock prices.
+I utilized Seaborn, Pandas, and Matplotlib to visualize various graphs.
+Files: Finance Report-Harrison_Reyes